MonoGame/MonoGame/Documentation/using_pipeline_tool.md

 ## Adding Content Items

-With a project setup you can
-You can add new and existing content items to the project from the Edit menu:
+Once you have a project setup you can then add content to it for building.
+You can do this from the "Edit" menu:

 <p align="center">
 <img src="images/pipeline_items.png"/>